fls-bioinformatics-core/genomics/docs/source/protocols/prep_solid.rst

     If the run name contains ``WFA`` then it's a work-flow analysis and not final sequence data.

-See also `Link SOLiD 4 System Instrument Operation Quick Reference <http://www3.appliedbiosystems.com/cms/groups/mcb_support/documents/generaldocuments/cms_082582.pdf>`_ (PDF) for more information.
+See also `SOLiD 4 System Instrument Operation Quick Reference <http://www3.appliedbiosystems.com/cms/groups/mcb_support/documents/generaldocuments/cms_082582.pdf>`_ (PDF) for more information.

 Navigating the SOLiD run data directories